 Europe

-The two leaders are expected to discuss the war in Ukraine in the context of the ongoing conflict in the Middle East, as well as Spanish support for the Ukrainian energy sector.
+Sanchez received Zelensky at the Moncloa Palace, where the two reportedly discussed the Russia-Ukraine war in the context of the ongoing conflict in the Middle East, as well as Spanish support for the Ukrainian energy sector.

-Sener Aerospace & Defense is a division of the Spanish Sener engineering group, specializing in the production of systems and components for satellites, communications, missile guidance, and other technologies.
+Sener Aerospace & Defense is a division of the Spanish Sener engineering group, specializing in the production of systems and parts for satellites, communications, missile guidance, and other technologies, including components of the German IRIS-T air defense system used by Ukraine.

 Spain, a NATO and EU member, has provided military, financial, and other support to Kyiv since the outbreak of Russia's full-scale invasion in 2022, including Leopard 2A4 tanks and training for Ukrainian soldiers.